mekatronik-achmadi/archmate/archiso/readme.md

 ## Download Example

-There are two variants: Command Line Interface and MATE Desktop.
+There are two variants: LXDE and MATE.
 You can download from [SourceForge](https://sourceforge.net/projects/archlinux-custom-iso/files/archmate/).

-### CLI variant
+### LXDE variant

-This ArchISO using CLI BASH as default interface and Openbox as optional.
+This ArchISO using CLI BASH as default interface with LXDE and Openbox as optional.

-CLI ISO automatically login into a BASH interface after booting using **live** user.
+LXDE ISO automatically login into a BASH interface after booting using **live** user.

 ![](screenshots/archcli.png)